Kavya-Krishnamurthy/little-forecast/README.md

 # little-forecast
-This project is a simple weather forecast webpage using the Open-Meteo API.
+This project is a simple lightweight weather forecast webpage using the Open-Meteo API.(pre-work assignment for CTD)

 # live demo
 - https://kavya-krishnamurthy.github.io/little-forecast/index.html

-Little Forecast is a lightweight weather dashboard designed with a fun doodle aesthetic while maintaining the clean usability of modern weather widgets found on phones and smartwatches.

-The application allows users to:
+This simple application allows users to:
 - Search weather information by city
 - View current temperature forecasts
 - View current weather conditions
-- Navigate seamlessly between weather endpoints
+- Navigate seamlessly between the two weather  endpoints
-- Experience a responsive, animated UI
+- Experience a responsive, light animated UI

 This project was built using:
 - HTML